-We’re always super excited to release a new connector on our BI platform.
+We’re always super excited to add connectors to our BI platform.
 Each one gives our customers new access to some of their own data sets, allowing them to analyze, report on, and act on them for the first time.
+MailChimp is one of them.

 Integrating MailChimp with ClicData gives marketing teams the ability to leverage their customer and contact data, make more precise marketing decisions, and drive more sales.